Terms of Sales

 The Customer will then be redirected to the Click & Collect interface of the selected Store.

-The Customer chooses the Products making up his Order in order to complete his shopping cart.
+The Customer chooses the Products that make up their Order in order to complete their shopping cart.

-To validate his Order, the Customer must click on a first button to validate his Order (first click).
+To validate their order, the customer must click on the first button to validate their order (first click).

-The Customer must then check the details of his Order which are displayed in his shopping cart, the quantities, prices, possible charges and applicable terms.
+The Customer must then check the details of their Order displayed in their shopping cart, including quantities, prices, any applicable fees and terms and conditions.

-The Customer must also choose their payment method and possibly fill in additional information relating to this payment method.
+The Customer must also choose their payment method and possibly fill in additional information related to that payment method.

-To confirm his Order, the Customer must validate it again, by:
+To confirm their order, the customer must validate it again by:

-- checking a box certifying acceptance of these T&Cs;
+- ticking a box certifying acceptance of these Terms and Conditions;

 - clicking again (second click) on an Order validation button reminding him that his Order entails an obligation to pay.

 8.2.2.
-Order on the Site for home delivery
+Order placed on the Site for home delivery

-On the Site: - the Customer chooses the Products making up his Order in order to complete his shopping basket;
+On the Site: - the Customer chooses the Products making up their Order in order to complete their shopping cart;

-- the Customer must access his shopping cart;
+- The customer must access their shopping cart;

-- to validate his Order, the Customer must click on a first button to validate his Order (first click).
+- to validate their Order, the Customer must click on a first button allowing them to validate their Order (first click).

-To continue validating the Order, the Customer must first be logged into their Customer Account:
+To proceed with the order validation, the Customer must first be logged into their Customer Account:

-- if he does not have a Customer Account, the Customer must create one by following the registration procedure provided by the Site.
+- if the Customer does not have a Customer Account, they will need to create one by following the registration procedure provided by the Site.

-The Customer must then check the details of his Order which are displayed in his shopping cart, the quantities, prices, possible charges and applicable terms.
+The Customer must then check the details of their Order displayed in their shopping cart, including quantities, prices, any applicable fees and terms and conditions.

-The Customer must also choose their payment method and possibly fill in additional information relating to this payment method.
+The Customer must also choose their payment method and possibly fill in additional information related to that payment method.

-To confirm his Order, the Customer must validate it again, by:
+To confirm their order, the customer must validate it again by:

-- checking a box certifying acceptance of these T&Cs;
+- ticking a box certifying acceptance of these Terms and Conditions;

 - clicking again (second click) on an Order validation button reminding him that his Order entails an obligation to pay.